 - Lifestyle changes such as regular exercise and more sleep

-- Diet changes like drinking more fluids, eating more fiber-rich foods.
+- Diet changes like drinking more fluids and eating more fiber-rich foods.

 - Avoiding trigger foods, gluten, dairy, and high-gas foods like carbonated beverages, coffee, alcohol, and raw fruit.